consuldemocracy/consuldemocracy/README.md

 >:heart: :heart: First we would like to thank the Consul Project https://consulproject.org/en/ for providing such a amazing open source platform, without it this project would have never been possible.
 Thank you to [the development team](https://github.com/consul/consul/graphs/contributors) and contributors for proving an updated code and **very useful documentation**:heart: :heart:

 This is the open source code repository of the website GALOULI https://galouli.com/, an open source Algerian citizen participation platform.
-It is a fork of the [Consul Project](https://github.com/consul/consul) with some Front End changes in order to improve the User Interface especially on mobile using [Bootstrap 5](https://getbootstrap.com/)
+It is a fork of the [Consul Project](https://github.com/consul/consul) with some Front End changes in order to improve the User Interface on mobile and Right-to-Left using [Bootstrap V5](https://getbootstrap.com/)

 The goals of the project are as follow :
 >#####  Open Source code